-8.2.1 Optional Energy shall be scheduled no later than one day prior to day-ahead prescheduling.
+8.2.1 Contractors electing Optional Energy will make their election in the P-DP Application X days prior to the beginning of each month.
+Optional Energy shall be scheduled no later than one day prior to day-ahead prescheduling.
 Contractors electing Optional Energy must advance funds to cover the estimated cost of Optional Energy.
-Billing and Accounting of Optional Energy is in accordance with Subsection 13.3, herein.
+Billing and accounting of Optional Energy is in accordance with Subsection 13.3, herein.

+8.2.2 In the event of a reduction in accordance with Subsection 8.1.3 of the Contract, Contractor may request Optional Energy through the P-DP Application upon notification of the reduction.